 The above-described classified resources are located in areas of close-spaced historic drilling.
 However, in over 80% of the project area, the density of exploration drilling is light.
 In these lightly explored areas, there is sufficient drill hole control for subsurface geochemical mapping, but drill hole density is inadequate for the delineation of classified resources.
 In the Aladdin Report, a range of (i) mineralized trend lengths, (ii) widths of mineralization and (iii) grades of mineralization were used to obtain an estimate of additional potential pounds of uranium within the project for 13 identified mineralized trends.
-At a GT cut-off of 0.20, a range of this potential was determined to be 5.0 to 11.0 million pounds of uranium, averaging
+At a GT cut-off of 0.20, a range of this potential was determined to be 5.0 to 11.0 million pounds of uranium, averaging 0.11% - 0.12% U3O8.
+The grade and quantity of this potential is conceptual in nature.
+There has been insufficient exploration within the portions of the Aladdin Project that contain this potential to define a mineral resource.
+It is uncertain if further exploration in the areas of this potential will result in the delineation of mineral resources.

-(An Exploration Stage Company) MANAGEMENT DISCUSSION AND ANALYSIS (November 8, 2013)
+(An Exploration Stage Company) MANAGEMENT DISCUSSION AND ANALYSIS (March 26, 2014)